 Free School Meals should be claimed for all eligible children, regardless of age (including children entitled to Universal Free School Meals) as the school receives a Pupil Premium Grant from the government for all children who claim Free School Meals through the Local Authority.

 Children may bring a packed lunch.
-These should be in a secure container and must not contain any glass bottles, sweets, chocolate bars, cereal bars or nuts, including peanut butter, nutella etc. This is because there are pupils with severe nut allergies.
+These should be in a secure container and must not contain any glass bottles, sweets, chocolate bars or nuts, including peanut butter, nutella etc. This is because there are pupils and staff members with severe nut allergies.
 No nuts are allowed in packed lunches during day trips either.